afwolfe/EnnouncementGenerator/README.md

 A Google Apps Script solution for building a weekly email announcement system.

+## Features

+* Creates a simple HTML email of submitted announcements.
+* Checks that announcements have been approved in the sheet and not already sent.
+* Support for recurring announcements (will send on endDate).
+* Uses showdown.js to convert Markdown to HTML.

+## Known Issues

+* Cancelling a "Send command" will still cause announcements to update their "Sent?" status.
+Make sure you use the undo button if this happens.

 ## Instructions

 This script is intended to be used with a Google Sheet.